openfunkHQ/reMix/README.md

 # re-Mix
 Official documentation for the re:Mix kitchen mixer, maintained by Open Funk.

-This repository contains SCAD files and STLs of the printed parts.
+This repository contains STEPs for the CNC milled parts and STLs for the 3D printed parts.

 **Links**
 - Open Funk website: https://www.openfunk.co/